 I have a background in sustainability, having worked as a sustainability strategy and communications consultant.
-For the last 17 years, working in both London and New York, I have advised some of the world’s leading companies on sustainability strategy and how to communicate sustainability to audiences ranging from employees to consumers to investors.
-In my most recent position, until January 2019, I was head of the New York office of Salterbaxter, a leading consultancy in this field.
-I am now a freelance sustainability consultant.
+For the last 18 years, working in both London and New York, I have advised some of the world’s leading companies on sustainability strategy and how to communicate sustainability to audiences ranging from employees to consumers to investors.
+I am now a freelance consultant.

 I combine my knowledge of sustainability and climate change with long experience in creative writing.
 I gained a first-class BA Combined Honours degree in English and French from the University of Southampton, UK.
 In 2010, my ‘Creativist Manifesto’ was published on the ChangeThis website, following a popular vote to select it for publication.
 The manifesto argued that the biggest choice that we face in society is whether to be a consumer or a creativist, which I defined as ‘connecting + creating + acting’.